DeForest Buckner: 2021 season

 During the season-opener against the Seahawks, Buckner recorded six tackles and sacked Russell Wilson once in the 28–16 loss.
 During a Week 6 31–3 victory over the Texans, he recorded five tackles and a sack.
 In the next game against the 49ers, Buckner recorded six tackles and a sack in the 30–18 road victory.
 The following week against the Titans, Buckner recorded two tackles and a sack in the 34–31 overtime loss.
 During a Week 12 38–31 loss to the Tampa Bay Buccaneers, Buckner recorded three tackles and a sack.
 Three weeks later against the New England Patriots, he recorded four tackles and a sack in the 27–17 victory.
 On December 22, 2021, Buckner was named to his second Pro Bowl.

 Buckner finished the 2021 season with 68 tackles, seven sacks, and three pass deflections in 17 games and 16 starts.
 He was ranked 66th by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 Buckner playing against the Washington Commanders in 2022.

 Buckner played in all 17 games for the Colts in 2022, starting 16, and tallying 74 combined tackles, 8 sacks, and 2 forced fumbles.
 Following the season, Buckner revealed that he played the entire year with a UCL tear in his left elbow.
 He was ranked 71st by his fellow players on the NFL Top 100 Players of 2023.

 2023 season

-In Week 1 against the Jaguars, Buckner had a 26-yard fumble return for a touchdown.
+In Week 1 against the Jacksonville Jaguars, Buckner had a 26-yard fumble return for a touchdown.
 Buckner once again played in all 17 games, recording a career-high 81 tackles (fifth on the team) and finished third on the team with eight sacks.
 He earned his third Pro Bowl nomination.